HarjjotSinghh/openwave/subnet/README.md

 ### Creating a Subnet

-To create a new Avalanche subnet, navigate to the appropriate API route in your application.
-The backend will handle the subnet creation using the Avalanche SDK.
+To create a new Flow subnet, navigate to the appropriate API route in your application.
+The backend will handle the subnet creation using the Flow SDK.

 ### Creating a Blockchain